 Throughout the process of cataloguing the archive, we were pleased to encounter Krisel’s commitment to integrated indoor-outdoor living, an expression of the optimism of the postwar era.
 This sentiment is most clearly visible in his intricate drawings of his tract houses, which not only illustrate avant-garde homes nestled among lush landscaping, but also depict residents enjoying leisure activities alongside modern automobiles.
 The spirit of this mid-century idealism can also be found in Julius Shulman’s photographs of certain projects, particularly those located in Palm Springs.

-The William Krisel archive is the latest addition to the GRI’s significant holdings in regional postwar architecture collections, including the John Lautner papers, the Ray Kappe papers, the Julius Shulman photography archive, and the Pierre Koenig papers and drawings.
+The William Krisel archive is the latest addition to the Research Institute’s significant holdings in regional postwar architecture collections, including the John Lautner papers, the Ray Kappe papers, the Julius Shulman photography archive, and the Pierre Koenig papers and drawings.
 Together, these collections will facilitate critical new discoveries regarding midcentury housing and design in Southern California.